Yord/shargs/README.md

 </tr>
 </table>

-Type functions do two things:
-They combine all their arguments in an object, and they set sensibe defaults for missing `fields`.

-If you want to write options by hand or write your own DSL, feel free.
+If you want to write options by hand or write your own type functions, feel free.
 Options use the following syntax:

 ```js